Identify District Technology Growth Plans - Verizon Innovative Learning Schools

 7. Move to software as a service for virtual desktop interfaces for students: School districts invest heavily in high-powered workstations for specialized courses like art/graphic design or STEAM.
 Some districts are moving toward the purchase of instances through a virtualization platform that allows high-powered applications to be run from the cloud and a simple end-user device like a Chromebook.

-8. Remote learning: Out of necessity, school districts throughout the United States increased their end-user device inventory so that students could learn remotely during the global pandemic.
-Hotspots and devices were rapidly purchased with federal relief funds.
-Even with students returning to school, hotspots continue to be useful in helping to close the homework gap.
-As equipment ages, there will be greater need for an increase of staffing to maintain and repair the devices as well as availability of funding for replacement.
+8. Remote access: To support digital equity, many schools continue to provide internet access and technology to students for use outside of school.
+Home internet continues to be useful in helping to close the homework gap, but as equipment ages, there will be greater need for staffing to maintain and repair the devices, as well as funding for replacements.
 It is imperative that schools begin planning for long-term maintenance and replacement of devices now so they do not have devices that are at end of life with no replacement plans created.

 9. 1:1 devices used for testing purposes: Many school districts are distributing 1:1 devices to students not only for anytime/anywhere learning, but they also have the expectation that the devices will be able to be used for state testing.
 If that is the case, all 1:1 devices for students should be vetted against the required specifications for testing regarding screen size, processor speed, memory, resolution, input capabilities, accessibility features, and security.
-Examples: TestNav, Smarter Balanced
+Example: TestNav

 10. Outsource technology preparation and repair: School districts have made the move from internal site-based device preparation and repairs by their own technicians to outsourcing the work.
 They acquire service plans that cover device provisioning, the staging of devices, and delivery of devices to schools (white glove service), or that cover repairs of the device past the warranty period via device protection plans.
 They take time to compare prices and service-level agreements from the manufacturer and third-party providers resulting in as much as 30 percent savings of service costs.
 By “hiring out” the large work, district technical staff can concentrate on working with schools and end users to keep the technology support system running.

 11. Build student technology teams: Many school districts have begun student-supported technology teams at the middle- and high-school level.
-By educating and empowering a team of students to assist with Level 1 tech issues such as basic troubleshooting, providing “how-to” tips, or creating tickets for higher-level support, your schools benefit twofold: Your selected students learn important customer service and technical skills, and your entire school benefits from more technology support on site.
+By educating and empowering a team of students to assist with level 1 tech issues such as basic troubleshooting, providing “how-to” tips, or creating tickets for higher-level support, your schools benefit two-fold: participating students learn important customer service and technical skills and get a jump start on a career in technology, and your entire school benefits from more technology support on site.
+Digital Promise has created a student tech team toolkit to assist schools when implementing a student tech team.

-12. Expand opportunities for students to explore: There have been great educational advances in virtual reality, augmented reality, and eSports.
-There are many opportunities for students to engage in career exploration or Career and Technical Education (CTE) courses and learn experientially.
+12. Expand opportunities for students to explore: There have been great educational advances in virtual reality, augmented reality, and esports.
+There are many opportunities for students to engage in career exploration or career and technical education (CTE) courses and pathways to learn experientially.
 School districts should consider the adoption of these newer technologies and work to build a plan for maintenance and replacement for years to come.

-13. Address the technology enablers: According to the Consortium of School Networking’s (CoSN) 2021 Driving K-12 Innovation trend report, current edtech hurdles include digital equity, scaling and sustaining innovation, and the evolution of teaching and learning.
-Current accelerators that can advance learning include personalization, social and emotional learning, and learner autonomy.
-Technology enablers include digital collaboration environments, untethered broadband connectivity, and blended learning tools.
-School districts which establish accelerators and enablers will be able to scale and sustain their innovation.
+13. Address the technology enablers: According to the Consortium of School Networking’s (CoSN) 2024 Driving K-12 Innovation trend report, current edtech hurdles include attracting and retaining educators and IT professionals, ensuring cybersecurity and safety online, and scaling innovation and inertia of education systems. .
+Current accelerators that can advance innovation include changing attitudes toward demonstrating learning, building the human capacity of leaders, and learner agency.
+Furthermore, technology enablers that can help overcome and support these hurdles and accelerators include generative artificial intelligence, analytics and adaptive technologies, and rich digital ecosystems.
+School districts that establish accelerators and enablers will be able to scale and sustain their innovation.

 15. Increase cybersecurity efforts: A district’s investment in cybersecurity efforts is an investment in risk mitigation and lowers the chances of falling prey to attacks.
 Moving to single sign-on (SSO) or multi-factor authentication, implementing password management tools, transitioning to passphrases, and teaching staff how to recognize phishing attempts are all things districts are doing to keep their district’s data secure.
 For further information go to CoSN’s Cybersecurity page.